ArkEcosystem/AIPs/AIPS/aip-15.md

 Usage
 ==========
 Precondition: ark-node is running and listening to ARK blockchain.
-User specifies event conditions for the RESTHOOK and sends them to the specified ark-node via REST api call.
-If ark-node is configured to enable RESTHOOKS and the specified security token is correct, subscription is saved in the database and response returned to the user, that the subscription is active.
+User specifies event conditions for the WEBHOOK and sends them to the specified ark-node via REST api call.
+If ark-node is configured to enable WEBHOOK and the specified security token is correct, subscription is saved in the database and response returned to the user, that the subscription is active.

 For example (basic hook payload):
 ```